AbhiGowdaIndia/Jenkins/README.md

 This repository include detals of jenkin instalations, pipeline scripts etc..

 ### **Jenkins_install.sh**
  * This file contains all the steps to install Jenkins in your System.
-You can fallow the steps based on the os
+You can follow the steps based on the OS
- * It is just enough to run this file to install jenkins if your system is either **RHEL** or **Ubuntu**. just download the file and run this.
+ * It is just enough to run this file to install jenkins if your system is either **RHEL** or **Ubuntu**.
+Just download the file and run this.
  * You can just Run the bellow command

    **curl -s 'https://raw.githubusercontent.com/AbhiGowdaIndia/Jenkins/refs/heads/main/Jenkins_install.sh' | bash**